The Price of Love (Meow!) | Wealthsimple

 The Dreaded Vet

 Unexpected health costs could range from a dental cleaning to emergency surgery, which can add up to thousands of dollars.
-An annual checkup costs around $66.
+An annual checkup costs around £60.
 So the total monthly cost of medical care for a cat can vary widely.
-The ASPCA estimates cat medical care at $211 a year.
-We’ll use that as a guide, which can encompass the cost of monthly flea medication.

 Cat Sitters

 Cats are low maintenance for the most part, until you want to get away for the weekend or take a two-week camping trip.
-On Petsitter.com, you can find cat-sitters who charge $20-30 an hour to visit with your cat.
+On Cat in a Flat, you can find cat-sitters who charge typically £15-30 to visit your cat daily.
 Cute 10-year-old cousins who can be tricked into thinking that taking care of a cat is a privilege, however, are free.

 The Grand Total